Cheryl enjoys writing poetry related to her personal faith in Christ and the things she had observed in life.

 Don't make your pastor a god

 There seems to be a thin line today between honoring a vessel of the Lord and giving that individual worship that belongs to the Creator alone.
 The line is being crossed by many who don't even realize it.
-An alarming number of preachers are spending an enormous amount of time teaching on how to respect your spiritual leader and give him the financially lucrative life he believes he deserves.
-Scriptures are often misquoted to unsuspecting congregants to validate this misguided claim, as well as cause fear and intimidation.
+An alarming number of preachers are spending an enormous amount of time teaching how to respect your spiritual leader and give him the financially lucrative life he believes he deserves.
+Scriptures are often misquoted to unsuspecting congregants to validate this misguided claim.
 If the majority of what you are hearing each week is about your leader, you should be questioning why.
 Ministers of the gospel are supposed to be pointing you to Jesus Christ and not themselves.
 Souls are the goal and not riches.If there is an extreme focus on how anointed your pastor is and how you should always be doing more for him, you are probably in a church where unwittingly, and inadvertently, you are making him your god.
 If you are being taught more about sowing seeds at the altar to bless the "mand" of god" than giving to the poor as Jesus commanded, things are already out of control.
 Having to stand when the preacher enters a room or bodyguards/armor-bearers pushing people out of the way so the pastor can walk by implies importance when Christ said to be humble servants.

 Wolves in sheep clothing